EN TR

 Perception-expanded interior

-Strategic mirror placement and indirect lighting expanded perceived volume by 60% in user surveys.
+Strategic mirror placement and indirect lighting expand perceived volume by 60% in the isovist perception model.
 Variable ceiling height (2.4m to 2.7m at window) avoids the capsule hotel aesthetic.

-Custom furniture costs 40% more than standard.
-Offset by 20% rental premium.
+Custom furniture costs 40% more than standard; the pro-forma offsets this with a projected 20% rental premium.

 From Research to Product